 Home-Country Media Slant and Equity Prices

-We study the relation between national newspaper reporting and investor beliefs in the context of the automotive industry across the U.S., Germany, and Japan.
-Using large-scale hand-coded media data, we show that news about companies is systematically more positive in companies’ home countries than abroad.
-Home-country media slant increases substantially during bad times for companies.
-Abnormally high home-media news tone predicts low monthly stock returns.
-Daily cross-country difference in news tone predicts price deviations of cross-listed stocks.
-The effects are strongest when news tends to confirm investor prior beliefs and weakest when investors are likely distracted by sports events.
+We study national newspaper reporting and investor beliefs across the U.S., Germany, and Japan.
+Using novel large-scale hand-coded media data for the automotive industry, we show that news about companies is systematically more positive in companies’ home countries than abroad.
+Home-country media slant increases during bad times for companies, and it correlates strongly with equity prices.
+Cross-country difference in news tone predicts temporary price deviations of cross-listed stocks.
+Abnormally high home-media news tone predicts low monthly domestic stock returns.
+The effects are strongest for confirmatory news and weakest when home-biased investors are likely distracted by sporting events.

 Keywords: media slant, media bias, textual analysis, investor sentiment, cross-listed stocks, confirmatory bias